helenmcastro/MathDataScience_2023/problem-set-one.md

 print(f"Accuracy of random linear model: {accuracy * 100:.2f}%")
 Accuracy of random linear model: 7.81%
 ```
-In this block, we initialize a random linear model M, perform matrix multiplication for classification, find the predicted labels, and calculate the accuracy of this random linear model.
+In this block, I initialize a random linear model M, perform matrix multiplication for classification, find the predicted labels, and calculate the accuracy of this random linear model.

 ```python
 # Initialize variables for the best model and score